Invalidthoughts/alx-system_engineering-devops/0x01-shell_permissions/README.md

-created a directory and set the mode to 751
+created a script that changes the owner of a group